 How does a state pass-through entity tax deduction affect owners’ tax returns?

-Close to half of the states that impose an owner-level personal tax on PTE income have enacted or are considering creating a pass-through entity tax (PTET).
+Almost all states that impose an owner-level personal tax on PTE income have enacted or are considering creating a pass-through entity tax (PTET).
 The rules that govern these entity-level tax elections and the effects on the personal income taxes of owners vary significantly from state to state.
-When making a PTET election, it’s possible the election will favor one owner by reducing overall federal and state tax paid while increasing the overall federal and state tax paid by another owner.
-There could even be negative impacts on owners that are residents in states that don’t offer a PTET.
-Therefore, it’s critical to consider the tax impacts of all owners when determining whether to make PTE elections.
+When states began enacting PTET regimes, it was possible the election would favor one owner by reducing overall federal and state tax paid while increasing the overall federal and state tax paid by another owner.
+Although the issue of increasing the tax burden of certain individual owners has largely been resolved by the states, there are still areas causing significant owner-level differences.
+Therefore, it’s critical to consider the tax impacts of all owners — individuals and entity owners alike — when determining whether to make PTE elections.

 How does a PTET election affect an individual owner’s tax computation?